sensei-hacker/inavwiki/Home.md

 ## Searching the wiki

-The wiki can be searched via Google (at least) as follows:
+You may use the right pane to list all the available Wiki pages or search via Google (at least) as follows:

 * In the search bar enter `site:github.com/iNavFlight/inav/wiki TOPIC` (where TOPIC is your search item), e.g.
 * `site:github.com/iNavFlight/inav/wiki 3DR` for information on using 3DR radios with iNav